 The Baidu spider (BaiduSpider user agent) can be a real pain to block, especially since it does not respect a robots.txt as it should.
 The following IIS URL Rewrite snippet blocks the Baidu spider based on its User-Agent string.

 Do you host your WordPress website on Windows Server IIS?
-Having trouble with your web.config?
-I often receive questions about how to use a web.config file in WordPress on Windows Server, and which settings are important for a WordPress website.
+And are you having trouble with your web.config?
+I often receive questions about how to use a web.config file in WordPress on Windows Server, and which settings are important for a WordPress site.
 Maybe it’s because I’m a WordPress on IIS enthusiast, so here is my web.config for your convenience (really, it’s not that special).
+Continue reading

 The following PHP function will disable the execution of PHP scripts in WordPress’ wp-content/uploads, on IIS web servers.
 Securing the WordPress uploads folder is important.
 In many hacked WordPress sites, a PHP backdoor is found within the